-Lisa is an ICD.D certified board candidate and a member of the Canadian Board Diversity Council’s 2016 Diversity 50 – Canada’s Most Diverse Board Candidates.
-She serves on the board of the Sunnybrook Foundation, which supports the advancement of this world-class health sciences centre through active fundraising in support of research, education and equipment initiatives, the Women’s Brain Health Initiative, a charitable foundation devoted to funding research into brain related issues affecting women, and as a board member for SCG Legal, an international organization of law firms, of which the firm is also a member.
-Lisa also served on the advisory council for the Ted Rogers School of Management at Ryerson University for three years.
+Lisa is an ICD.D certified board candidate and a member of the Canadian Board Diversity Council’s 2016 Diversity 50 — Canada’s Most Diverse Board Candidates.
+She serves on the board of the Sunnybrook Foundation, which supports the advancement of this world-class health sciences centre through active fundraising in support of research, education and equipment initiatives.
+She served on the board of the Women’s Brain Health Initiative, a charitable foundation devoted to funding research into brain related issues affecting women for 6 years.
+She is also currently a board member for SCG Legal, an international organization of law firms, of which the firm is also a member.
+For SCG Legal, in addition to her board work, she chairs the Women in Law Taskforce and recently chaired its annual meeting here in Toronto.
+Lisa has also served on the advisory council for the Ted Rogers School of Management at Metropolitan University.

-The negotiation and completion of commercial leases for a variety of local and national landlords, including mixed use developments, ground leases, and retail, industrial and office leases.
+The negotiation and completion of commercial leases for a variety of local and national landlords and tenants, including mixed use developments, ground leases, and retail, industrial and office leases.

-The development of Filmport in the Portlands on behalf of the Toronto Port Lands Company.
+The development of Filmport in the Portlands on behalf of the City of Toronto Economic Development Corporation (Toronto Port Lands Company).

-The negotiation of ground lease, office and retail arrangements on behalf of the Liquor Board of Ontario and the Ontario Cannabis Realty Corporation.
+The negotiation of ground lease, office and retail arrangements on behalf of the Liquor Board of Ontario.

 - Repeatedly recognized in the Canadian Legal Lexpert Directory as a leading practitioner in Property Leasing

 - Repeatedly recognized by Best Lawyers in Canada as a leading practitioner in Commercial Leasing Law and Real Estate Law (2008-2022)